 Can I search through the registers myself?

-The law prevents you search through the actual registers.
+The law prevents you from searching through the actual registers.
 There are 2 options available to you should you wish to try to locate an entry yourself:

 If you wish to search through the indexes at the local register office then you should contact the office for advice on their procedure.
 The cost of this kind of search is £18 for a period of up to 6 hours per individual.
 In order to make the best use of your time, we would recommend that you contact this office at least 7 days ahead of the day that you would like to conduct your search through the indexes held here.
 When you have found the entry you looking for, we will be able to confirm the details by supplying a copy certificate for a fee of £10.00.